 By Rich Cosgrove, President Stark County Association of REALTORS®

-The Stark County Association of REALTORS® welcomes you to visit our website at www.starkrealtors.com for a complete listing of REALTORS® and Affiliate members who are sure to meet your professional needs.
-The Stark County Association of REALTORS® members are honored to service the Stark, Carroll and Trumbull Counties.
+The Stark County Association of REALTORS® invites you to visit our website at www.starkrealtors.com.
+There you can find a complete list of REALTORS® and Affiliate members who are available to help with your real estate needs.
+The Stark County Association of REALTORS® members are honored to service the Stark, Trumbull, & Carroll County Communities